Search syndication: Overture, Yahoo and Microsoft

 Search syndication was originated by Herman Tumurcuoglu at Montreal Meta Search Company Mamma.com in 1999.
 Beginning as a relatively unknown aspect of search engine marketing (SEM), Overture expanded the practice before it was acquired by Yahoo.com.
 In 2011, Microsoft formed an alliance with Yahoo to support SEM through its adCenter platform across its properties, however in the realm of search syndication, the two competed for direct deals with publishers.
 Forty percent of the alliance’s traffic (about five billion queries per month) comes from search syndication.
 Industry analysts now estimate that Yahoo has the most syndication partners—between 1,200 and 1,500—that request ads through its XML feeds.

 Yahoo’s 2011 fourth quarter revenue was $1.3 billion, a 13 percent decrease from 2010 Q4.

 Google

 Google currently has the largest search syndication network.
 It adopted search syndication when it rolled out AdSense for Feeds in 2005, to address the fact that it had more advertisers than user queries to its search engine.
 To find additional traffic for these advertisers, Google began showcasing search ads on third-party sites across the web.
-These syndication partners include other search engines (including metasearch engines and downloadable toolbars), media sites, domain parking sites and retail sites.
+These syndication partners include other search engines (including metasearch engines and downloadable toolbars), media sites and retail sites.
+Historically, the network also included domain parking sites, which Google removed from the Search Partner Network on 10 February 2026.

 In fourth quarter 2011, Google earned $8.13 billion from search syndication (missing analysts’ forecast of $8.38 billion).